Published: May 4, 2020 | Updated: May 2, 2022

 - 15.5% of eight-year-old girls are exposed to sexting, compared to 5.9% of boys the same age.

 - By age 13, 24% of children were asked to send nude photos or requested them themselves.

-However, the risks involved in sexting aren’t limited only to disgruntled ex-boyfriends and girlfriends, and schoolyard bullies.
+However, the risks involved in sexting aren’t limited only to disgruntled ex-partners and schoolyard bullies.
 Sexual predators now frequently solicit such images in order to extort the victim into doing what they want.
 This tactic, known as “sextortion,” is now so widespread that the FBI has identified it as a major risk for today’s teenagers.